LiberTEM/LiberTEM/README.rst

 devices in a system can be used in parallel.

 LiberTEM is supported on Linux, Mac OS X and Windows.
-Other platforms that allow installation of Python 3.7+ and the required packages will likely work as well.
+Other platforms that allow installation of a suitable Python version and the required packages will likely work as well.
 The GUI is running in a web browser.

 Installation
 ------------